ucd-soc2/ucd-soc2.github.io/content/vacancies/_index.md

 ### 🎓 Student Opportunities

 - Self-funded PhD students with aligned research interests
-- Master's thesis supervision (internal UCD students)

 ## Get in Touch

-If you're interested in exploring collaboration opportunities or have ideas for joint research, we'd love to hear from you!
+If you're interested in exploring collaboration opportunities or have ideas for joint research projects, please reach out to us.

 **Contact Information:**

-- **Lab Director**: Dr. Hadi Tabatabaee Malazi
+- **Director**: Dr. Hadi Tabatabaee Malazi
 - **Email**: [hadi.tabatabaee@ucd.ie](mailto:hadi.tabatabaee@ucd.ie)
-- **Location**: School of Computer Science, University College Dublin

-*To help us understand your interests better, please include:*
+> *To help us understand your interests better, please include:*
+>

-- *Your background and current affiliation*
+> - *Your background and current affiliation*
-- *Specific research areas or projects you'd like to collaborate on*
+> - *Specific research areas or projects you'd like to collaborate on*
-- *Proposed timeline and scope of collaboration*
+> - *Proposed timeline and scope of collaboration*
-- *Any relevant experience in sustainable computing or related fields*
+> - *Any relevant experience in sustainable computing or related fields*